mjschultz/mjschultz.github.com/README.markdown

-# README #
+# Beyond-Syntax #

 This is my personal site.
-I am using Jekyll.
+I'm using Jekyll.